Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 29 Oktober 2024 20.31.31 UTC
+- WIB: Selasa, 29 Oktober 2024 21.25.55 UTC
-- WITA: Selasa, 29 Oktober 2024 21.31.31 UTC
+- WITA: Selasa, 29 Oktober 2024 22.25.55 UTC
-- WIT: Selasa, 29 Oktober 2024 22.31.31 UTC
+- WIT: Selasa, 29 Oktober 2024 23.25.55 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: friendship
+Kategori: motivational